Multi-Order Matching Network for Alignment-Free Depth Super-Resolution: Experiments

-\textbf{Model Complexity analysis.} As shown in Fig.~\ref{fig:params}, our method achieves a competitive balance between performance and model complexity.
-Compared to the suboptimal C2PD~\cite{kang2025c2pd}, our MOMNet exhibits comparable computational cost while achieving a significant performance improvement, reducing the parameter count by $33.95M$ and further lowering the RMSE by $0.92cm$.
+\textbf{Model Complexity Analysis.} As shown in Fig.~\ref{fig:params}, our method achieves a competitive balance between performance and model complexity.
+Compared to the suboptimal approach C2PD~\cite{kang2025c2pd}, our MOMNet exhibits comparable computational cost while achieving a significant performance improvement, reducing the parameter count by $33.95M$ and further lowering the RMSE by $0.92cm$.
 For lightweight DSR, MOMNet-T also delivers satisfactory performance.
-It surpasses the latest DORNet~\cite{wang2025dornet} by achieving an additional performance improvement of $1.02cm$, while reducing the number of parameters by $2.11M$ and FLOPs by $440.22G$.
+It surpasses the latest DORNet~\cite{wang2025dornet} by achieving an additional performance improvement of $1.00cm$, while reducing the number of parameters by $2.11M$ and FLOPs by $440.22G$.

 \textbf{Robustness to Noise.} To further validate the robustness of MOMNet, Fig.~\ref{fig:noise} presents a quantitative comparison across different noise levels.
-Similar to previous approaches~\cite{kim2021deformable, wang2025dornet}, we add Gaussian noise (mean $0$, standard deviation ranging from $0.04$ to $0.13$) to the LR depth as new input.
+Similar to previous approaches~\cite{kim2021deformable, wang2025dornet}, we add Gaussian noise (mean $0$, standard deviation ranging from $0.04$ to $0.13$) to the LR depth as a new input.
 These results indicate that our method achieves excellent noise robustness, consistently attaining the lowest RMSE under all noise levels.
-For example, MOMNet achieves RMSE improvements of $0.35cm$ and $0.83cm$ over the suboptimal method at standard deviations of $0.07$ and $0.10$, respectively.
-Furthermore, Fig.~\ref{fig:noise} provides a visual comparison of joint denoising and DSR.
-It can be observed that our method effectively recovers clear depth structure in noisy environments.
-For instance, the reconstructed water pipe is more discriminative than others.
+For example, MOMNet achieves an RMSE reduction of $0.85cm$ and $0.77cm$ over the suboptimal method at standard deviations of $0.10$ and $0.13$, respectively.

+\textbf{Comparison in Real-World Aligned Scenarios.} Following the experimental protocols of previous methods~\cite{he2021towards,wang2024sgnet}, we train and evaluate our approach on the real-world aligned RGB-D-D and TOFDSR.
+As reported in Tab.~\ref{tab:real_aligned}, the quantitative results confirm that our approach maintains strong robustness in aligned scenarios.
+For example, compared to the suboptimal method, our MOMNet reduces the MAE by $25.13\%$ on the TOFDSR dataset and by $22.56\%$ on the RGB-D-D dataset.
+These results further demonstrate the effectiveness of our method for real-world scenes.